Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Introduction

-Another approach is to first approximate the mixture class using a more manageable class such as piecewise polynomials, and then study the associated Yatracos class; see, e.g., \citep{onedimensional}.
+Another approach is to first approximate the Gaussian mixture class using a more manageable class such as piecewise polynomials, and then study the associated Yatracos family; see, e.g., \cite{onedimensional}.
 However, piecewise polynomials do a poor job in approximating $d$-dimensional Gaussians, resulting in an exponential dependence on $d$.

-For density estimation of mixtures of Gaussians using the TV distance, the current best sample complexity upper bounds (in terms of $k$ and $d$) are $\widetilde{O}(kd^2/\eps^4)$ for general Gaussians and $\widetilde{O}(kd/\eps^4)$ for axis-aligned Gaussians, both due to \citep{ashtiani2017sample}.
+For density estimation of mixtures of Gaussians using the TV distance, the best known sample complexity upper bounds (in terms of $k$ and $d$) are $\widetilde{O}(kd^2/\eps^4)$ for general Gaussians and $\widetilde{O}(kd/\eps^4)$ for axis-aligned Gaussians, both due to \cite{ashtiani2017sample}.
 For the general Gaussian case, their method takes an i.i.d.\ sample of size $\widetilde{O}(kd^2/\eps^2)$ and partitions this sample in every possible way into $k$ subsets.
 Based on those partitions, $k^{\widetilde{O}(kd^2/\eps^2)}$ ``candidate distributions'' are generated.
 The problem is then reduced to learning with respect to this finite class of candidates.
 Their sample complexity has a suboptimal factor of $1/\eps^4$, of which $1/\eps^2$ arises in their approach for choosing the best candidate, and another factor $1/\eps^2$ is due to the exponent in the number of candidates.

-Our approach via compression schemes also ultimately reduces the problem to learning with respect to finite classes, although yielding a more refined bound than previous work.
-In the case of mixtures of Gaussians, one factor of $1/\eps^2$ is again incurred due to learning with respect to finite classes.
-The key is that the number of compressed samples is only $\widetilde{O}_d(1)$, so the overall sample complexity bound has only an $\widetilde{O}(1/\eps^2)$ dependence on $\eps$.
+Our approach via compression schemes also ultimately reduces the problem to learning with respect to finite classes, although yielding a more refined bound than \cite{ashtiani2017sample}.
+In our sample complexity upper bounds, one factor of $1/\eps^2$ is again incurred due to learning with respect to finite classes.
+The key is that the number of compressed samples does not depend on $\eps$, so the overall sample complexity bound has only an $\widetilde{O}(1/\eps^2)$ dependence on $\eps$.